songjiahaocoding/PeterDB/report/project4.md

 ### 3. Filter
 - Describe how your filter works (especially, how you check the condition.)
   - I will retrieve the next tuple first and check if it matches the condition
-  - If not, keep retrieving until there is no more next tuple
+  - If not, keep retrieving until the above satisfies or there is no more next tuple

 ### 4. Project